mungowz/AUDO4RIAS/README.md

 ### Clone repository

-To install **Computational Docking**, first type this command into your terminal:
+To install **Computational Docking**, type this command into your terminal:

 `git clone https://github.com/mungowz/Computational-Docking.git`